Rome of the Caribbean, Paris of the Antilles

 One last flight and trip for the year 2017, the beginning of a longer holiday until mid January.
 A year full of surprises and great travelling experiences which will be hard to beat to such an extent as this one.
 91 planes, 21 countries, 7 of which never been before, and 92 cities.
-If this sounds mad and crazy, let me tell you in the year 2016 that was 99 flights, my all time record, yet the combination of kilometres in the air were 144577.
-2017 topped anything I’ve done before with 186422.
+If this sounds mad and crazy, let me tell you in the year 2016 that was 99 flights; my all time record, yet the combination of kilometres in the air were 144577.
+2017 topped anything I’ve ever done before with 186422.
 Yes, I keep a record of every single flight I’ve done in my life with all its details:, airport names, flight number, booking reference, aircraft model, airline, date, time of departure and arrival, miles, kilometres and even the cost for each flight.
-If I would only manage to calculate the hours in the air that would shock me I am sure.
+If I would only manage to calculate the hours in the air that would come to a shock I am sure.

-Anyway, statistics apart now it’s time for what really matters: the capital city of Cuba, Havana, or La Habana as it is known across the non-English speaking world.
+Anyway, statistics apart, now it’s time for what really matters: the capital city of Cuba, Havana, or La Habana as it is known across the non-English speaking world.
 For so many years one of the most desired trips ever, but always been so in generally “prohibitive” in prices during the time of the year we wanted to go, December/January hence the reason why we usually went instead during this period of the year to Central America.
 Nevertheless, even though we managed to grab a nice flight deal with Iberia, the hotel situation was a very different story.
 In Cuba, you will end up in one of the most expensive places considering the already lower than average standards, quality and service you will receive.

 With Havana being the starting point for a big trip discovering the entire country west to east, you won’t want to leave.
 This city is somewhat unique, like the country itself, a real time capsule, for the good and for the bad, where even some of the bad things you will experience are memorable part of the trip, many turned into beauty.
 The 4th largest metropolitan area in the Caribbean (or the West Indies as it’s also referred this region too), is also the city with the most number of historic sights, splendid colonial architecture and some of the nicest and warmest people with the most relaxed and most peaceful life.
 No rush for anything.
 Beware and learn about this, just simply merge with the locals and chill-out; everything takes its time, probably way too long; however as a tourist you should take advantage from this and enjoy the peaceful snail-speed life.
 Welcome back in time to the 1950’s.